Erlenmeyer Flask And Conical Flask

 Material and Types of Erlenmeyer Flasks

 Erlenmeyer flasks are typically made of borosilicate glass, a type of glass known for its high resistance to thermal shock (sudden temperature changes) and chemical attack.
 This makes them suitable for a wide range of applications, including heating and cooling solutions.
-However, they also come in other materials such as:
+Even so, they also come in other materials such as:

 • Polypropylene: This plastic alternative is less expensive and more resistant to breakage, but it's not suitable for high-temperature applications or certain chemical reactions.